 |9||CFast||CFast||42.8 x 36.4 x 3.6mm|

 It is important to note that the above table is limited to the most popular memory cards and form factors used on digital cameras and camcorders.
-Many other memory card types were introduced and then abandoned over the years, but I am not going to go through each one of them.
-Let’s get started!
+Many other memory card types were introduced and then abandoned over the years, but we did not list them all.

 Secure Digital (SD)